jjti/repp/README.md

 - Addgene verified sequence information doesn't include all the of the vector sequence for some of the vectors.
 Therefore there might be off-targets that are invisible

 - Pareto optimal solutions right now are only so for cost and fragment count.
-If there are multiple assemblies with close the same cost/assembly-count, we might progress into creating primers as well and then comparing on primer3 pair penalty score
+If there are multiple assemblies with close the same cost/assembly-count, we might progress into creating primers as well and then compare primer3 pair penalty scores